 A more controversial question is whether breast implants cause diseases or illnesses, and not just problems in the breast area.

-Auto-immune diseases.
-Several reports have concluded that there is no evidence that implants cause systemic disease.13, 14, 15 These reports, however, relied on research that focused on autoimmune or connective-tissue diseases in women who had implants for a relatively short time — ranging from a few months to a few years.
-Since connective-tissue and autoimmune diseases may take many years to develop and be diagnosed, studies that include women who had implants for such a short time cannot be used to determine whether or not breast implants increase the long-term risks of getting these diseases.
+Autoimmune, Connective tissue and Other Painful Diseases and Conditions.
+Several reports published in the late 1990′s and 2000 have concluded that there is no evidence that implants cause systemic disease.13, 14, 15 These reports, however, relied on research that focused on painful and autoimmune conditions and diseases in women who had implants for a relatively short time — ranging from a few months to a few years.
+Since these diseases may take many years to develop and be diagnosed, studies that include women who had implants for such a short time cannot be used to determine whether or not breast implants increase the long-term risks of getting these diseases.

 Do implant patients who have autoimmune symptoms feel better if their implants are removed?
 A study of 95 women who had silicone gel-filled breast implants and rheumatologic symptoms such as joint pain, found that the symptoms improved in 97% (42 of 43) of the women who had their breast implants removed.
 In contrast, rheumatologic symptoms worsened in 96% (50 of 52) of the women who did not have their implants removed.17 In addition, a university researcher has reported that silicone stimulates an immune response, and cellular analyses indicate that these responses are associated with atypical forms of connective tissue disease.18